What are lease-to-own or rent-to-own homes?

 If your finances need straightening out, the best option for you would be to stay in a rental you can afford and continue to chip away at your debts.
 When you’re back in the black, then you can put aside the funds you’ll need to buy a home.

-Take some time to explore the options available to you as a prospective homebuyer.
-You may find, with a little help, you’re closer to fulfilling your dream than you’d originally thought.
+You may find, with a little time and focus, that you’re closer to fulfilling your dream than you’d originally thought.